DloomPlz/personal-guides/Linux/Lesson 4 - Firewall and iptable/Lesson4-Firewall-and-Iptable.md

 ---

-Helping links :
+## Quick summary

+A firewall is a system designed to prevent unauthorized access to or from a private network.
+When a user wants to protect the network passing on his Linux system, he can use a firewall to create security rules on the traffic.

+On a Linux system, the most common is `iptables` which is a complete firewall solution.
+The classic configuration is:

+- We block all incoming traffic by default.

+- We authorize on a case-by-case basis: traffic belonging or linked to already established connections and traffic to the servers (web, ssh, etc.) that we wish to make available.

 `Control what gets in and out your system`

 ### Definition

-**A Firewall** is a network security system that monitors and controls incoming and outgoing network traffic based on predetermined security rules.
+**A Network Firewall** is a network security system that monitors and controls incoming and outgoing network traffic based on predetermined security rules.

 A firewall typically establishes a barrier between a trusted internal network and untrusted external network, such as the Internet.